NuSTAR as an Axion Helioscope

-where $N_{\gamma}^{B,s}$ refers to the background X-ray emission in the signal region, i.e., radiation produced by processes other than the axion conversion.
-To determine $N_{\gamma}^{B,s}$, we use photon counts in the background region as follows.

-We assume that the number of background X-ray photons per unit area is constant across the Sun's disk.
-Then, we can write
+where $z^{s,k}_{i}$ represents the background of bin $i$ in the signal region and $g_{10}\equiv g_{a\gamma}/10^{-10}{\,\rm GeV}^{-1}$.
+To estimate $z^{s,k}_{i}$, we use the photon counts from the background region.
+Assuming that the background X-ray photon density is uniform across the solar disk, we can express this as

-where $N_{\gamma}^{b}$ is the number of detected photons in the background region, while $A_\odot^s$ and $A_\odot^b$ are the transverse areas of the signal and background regions, respectively.
-Therefore, the total number of X-ray photons expected in the signal region and in an energy bin $i$ can be rearranged as
+where $t^{k}_{i}$ denotes the total number of photons detected in the bin $i$ of the background region, $N_{\gamma,i}^{b,k}$ is the faint contribution from axions within the background annulus.
+Furthermore, $A_\odot^s$ and $A_\odot^b$ represent the areas of the signal and background regions, respectively.